Contents

 mkdir -p ~/.config/nix

-For a team, or for anyone who maintains more than two or three projects with conflicting toolchains, the calculus flips hard.
-The reproducible dev shell alone, ignoring everything else Nix can do, has saved me more onboarding pain than any wiki page ever could.
-New contributors run one command and are productive, which is a small miracle if you have ever written a setup guide.
+For a team, or for anyone juggling more than two or three projects with conflicting toolchains, the calculus flips hard.
+The reproducible dev shell alone — ignoring everything else Nix can do — has saved me more onboarding pain than any wiki page ever could, and there’s a reliability angle too: an environment that’s identical everywhere is one fewer variable when something misbehaves, which is the same instinct behind treating incident response as something you can reason about systematically rather than a fresh mystery every time.
+New contributors run one command and are productive, which is a small miracle if you’ve ever written and maintained a setup guide.

-My advice is to ignore NixOS and the deep end entirely at first.
+My concrete advice: ignore NixOS and the deep end entirely at first.
 Learn exactly enough to write a flake.nix dev shell for one real project, wire up direnv, and live with it for a month.
-If it sticks, the rest of the iceberg will still be there.
-If it doesn’t, you have lost a weekend and gained a genuinely reproducible environment for that one repo, which is not a bad trade for the worst-designed best idea in packaging.
+If it sticks, the rest of the iceberg will still be there when you’re ready.
+If it doesn’t, you’ve lost a weekend and gained a genuinely reproducible environment for that one repo — which is not a bad trade for the worst-designed best idea in packaging.